 Associate Professor, Department of Systems Biology

-Harris Wang is as an Assistant Professor in the Department of Systems Biology and Department of Pathology and Cell Biology.
+Harris Wang is as an Associate Professor in the Department of Systems Biology and Department of Pathology and Cell Biology.
 His research focuses on understanding the evolution of the ecosystems that develop within heterogeneous microbial communities.
 Using approaches from genome engineering, DNA synthesis, and next-generation sequencing, he studies how genomes in microbial populations form, maintain themselves, and change over time, both within and across microbial communities.
 His goal is to use synthetic biology approaches to engineer ecologies of microbial populations, such as those found in the gut and elsewhere in the human body, in ways that could improve human health.

 Dr. Wang earned his BS in physics and applied mathematics at the Massachusetts Institute of Technology.
 He completed his PhD in biophysics at Harvard University, where, as a graduate student in George Church’s laboratory, he developed a technique called Multiplex Automated Genome Engineering (MAGE).
 This approach made it possible to produce synthetic organisms with novel properties, and to accelerate the process of directed evolution of gene networks and genomes.
 Most recently, he was a Wyss Technology Development Fellow and member of the Department of Systems Biology at Harvard University.